kkrll/kkrll/content/writings/virality/index.md

 ![Deal](./deal.png)

+- #### Tupperware
-- **Tupperware** - Pioneer of viral marketing with the [Tupperware parties](https://en.wikipedia.org/wiki/Tupperware#Tupperware_parties) - the party is run by a Tupperware "consultant" for a host or hostess who invites friends and neighbours into their home to see the product line.
+  Pioneer of viral marketing with the [Tupperware parties](https://en.wikipedia.org/wiki/Tupperware#Tupperware_parties) - the party is run by a Tupperware "consultant" for a host or hostess who invites friends and neighbours into their home to see the product line.
 This way, a customer can become a distributor and get an income share;
+- #### Dropbox
-- **Dropbox** - Dropbox used to give away its own currency – you could get extra cloud storage for inviting new users;
+  Dropbox used to give away its own currency – you could get extra cloud storage for inviting new users;
+- #### Uber
-- **Uber** - Invited users bring you both a deposit.
+  Invited users bring you both a deposit.

 ---